R2Northstar/ModdingDocs/docs/source/squirrel/async.rst

 .. cpp:function:: void FlagEnd( string flag )

+    Ends this thread when the flag is set

 .. cpp:function:: bool Flag( string flag )

     Returns the current state of a flag.